Filippo Tommaso Marinetti: Futurism

-Marinetti and Constantin Brâncuși were visitors of the Abbaye de Créteil c.
-1908 along with young writers like Roger Allard (one of the first to defend Cubism), Pierre Jean Jouve, and Paul Castiaux, who wanted to publish their works through the Abbaye.
+Marinetti and Constantin Brâncuși were visitors of the Abbaye de Créteil around 1908, along with young writers like Roger Allard (one of the first to defend Cubism), Pierre Jean Jouve and Paul Castiaux, who wanted to publish their works through the Abbaye.
 The Abbaye de Créteil was a phalanstère community founded in the autumn of 1906 by the painter Albert Gleizes, and the poets René Arcos, Henri-Martin Barzun, Alexandre Mercereau and Charles Vildrac.
 The movement drew its inspiration from the Abbaye de Thélème, a fictional creation by Rabelais in his novel Gargantua.
-It was closed down by its members early in 1908.
+It was closed down by its members in early 1908.

 Marinetti is known best as the author of the Futurist Manifesto, which he wrote in 1909.
 It was published in French on the front page of the most prestigious French daily newspaper, Le Figaro, on 20 February 1909.
-In The Founding and Manifesto of Futurism, Marinetti declared that "Art, in fact, can be nothing but violence, cruelty, and injustice."
+Marinetti declared in it, "Art, in fact, can be nothing but violence, cruelty, and injustice".
 Georges Sorel, who influenced the entire political spectrum from anarchism to Fascism, also argued for the importance of violence.
 Futurism had both anarchist and Fascist elements; Marinetti later became an active supporter of Benito Mussolini.

-Marinetti, who admired speed, had a minor car accident outside Milan in 1908 when he veered into a ditch to avoid two cyclists.
-He referred to the accident in the Futurist Manifesto: the Marinetti who was helped out of the ditch was a new man, determined to end the pretense and decadence of the prevailing Liberty style.
+Marinetti, who admired speed, had a minor car crash outside Milan in 1908 after he veered into a ditch to avoid two cyclists.
+He referred to the crash in the Futurist Manifesto.
+The Marinetti who was helped out of the ditch was a new man, determined to end the pretense and decadence of the prevailing Liberty style.
 He discussed a new and strongly revolutionary programme with his friends, in which they should end every artistic relationship with the past, "destroy the museums, the libraries, every type of academy".
 Together, he wrote, "We will glorify war—the world's only hygiene—militarism, patriotism, the destructive gesture of freedom-bringers, beautiful ideas worth dying for, and scorn for woman".

-The Futurist Manifesto was read and debated all across Europe, but Marinetti's first 'Futurist' works were not as successful.
-In April, the opening night of his drama Le Roi bombance (The Feasting King), written in 1905, was interrupted by loud, derisive whistling by the audience... and by Marinetti himself, who thus introduced another element of Futurism, "the desire to be heckled."
-Marinetti did, however, fight a duel with a critic he considered too harsh.
+The Futurist Manifesto was read and debated all across Europe, but Marinetti's first Futurist works were not as successful.
+In April, the opening night of his drama Le Roi bombance (The Feasting King), written in 1905, was interrupted by loud, derisive whistling by the audience and by Marinetti himself, who thus introduced another element of Futurism, "the desire to be heckled".
+Marinetti, however, fought a duel with a critic whom he considered too harsh.

 His drama La donna è mobile (Poupées électriques), first presented in Turin, was not successful either.
-Nowadays, the play is remembered through a later version, named Elettricità sessuale (Sexual Electricity), and mainly for the appearance onstage of humanoid automatons, ten years before the Czech writer Karel Čapek invented the term robot.
+Nowadays, the play is remembered through a later version, Elettricità sessuale (Sexual Electricity), mainly for the appearance onstage of humanoid automatons ten years before the Czech writer Karel Čapek invented the term robot.